-Human ownership is only limited to obtaining benefits from property, but the true right of ownership remains with Allah.3 This is reflected in Surah Al-Hadid verse 7, where Allah states that humans only hold the trust over the wealth he gives them, and they must utilise it in a good way.
+Human ownership is only limited to obtaining benefits from property, but the true ownership rights still belong to Allah.
+This is reflected in Surah Al-Hadid verse 7, where Allah states that humans only hold the trust over the wealth he gives them, and they must utilize it in a good way.